DIRACGrid/DIRAC/docs/source/AdministratorGuide/Introduction/diraccomponents.rst

     are also active components, similar to consumers of a message queue system, which execution is invoked at request.
     Executors are used within the DIRAC Workload Management System.

+  *APIs*
+    APIs are implemention of `REST <http://en.wikipedia.org/wiki/Representational_state_transfer>`_ interfaces.
+Their usage is, for the moment, limited to a specific case.

 These components are combined together to form *Systems*. a *System* is delivering a complex functionality to the rest of DIRAC, providing a solution for a given class of tasks.